I think every human has at some point in their life, in one way or another, wanted an answer to the question “Why were we born?”.

 A brief comment, putting it in my own words.
 Cutting into the story - see History of KJV - The Geneva Bible of 1539 was very popular with the lower classes, but the English clergy would not use it.
 Instead they produced their own Bible in 1568, called the Bishop's Bible.
 This was done in an attempt to regain some of their "status".
 It was not, by all accounts, a good translation, but it started to reverse the more accurate Tyndale translation of using "congregation" instead of "church", and "elder" instead of "priest".
 In other words, the Bishops were trying to write the job description they wanted, rather than comply with the truth of the original Bible.

 When King James came to the throne in England, he had already been the King of Scotland for over 30 years.
 He was a seasoned politician, and he knew that a strong church acted as a good buffer, and made his job easier.
 While he rejected the Pope, he admired the position and power that he held.
 After calling a conference with the English clergy, it became obvious to him that a new Bible translation would help cement his relationship with them.
 The new translation was to be based on the Bishop's Bible as much as possible and retain the "ecclesiastical" words.
-No individual manuscripts of either Hebrew or Greek were consulted, so it became a combination of at least four Bibles.
+While indvidual manuscripts of the Hebrew and Greek were consulted (according to the Introduction in the KJV), the main source used came from four existing Bibles.
 The Bishop's Bible, Tyndale's Bible, the Geneva Bible, and the Rheims-Douai Bible.
 The Stephanus Greek text of 1550 - put together in a rush and of poor quality - was used along with the standard Hebrew of the day.
 The Hebrew has not changed all that much over time, but the Greek has.

 the end, it was as much a political document, as it was a religious